Redmi Note 10 Pro Max review: a kick-ass smartphone | Pocketnow

 The colors are vibrant and bright.
 Pair that with the set of stereo speakers and you’ll enjoy consuming content on the smartphone.
 The Redmi Note 10 Pro Max offers the best in class experience for media consumption in its price range.

-Performace: Satisfactory Experience
+Performance: Satisfactory Experience

 The Redmi Note 10 Pro Max is powered by the Qualcomm Snapdragon 732G SoC, which is a 4G chipset based on an 8nm process.
 While some might not like the lack of 5G, in my opinion, it’s better than the company has invested in other departments rather than providing 5G since we are likely still a few years away from 5G reaching the masses.
 The chipset is paired with up to 8GB of LPDDR4X RAM and 128GB of UFS 2.2 storage.